 “Following the death of Joe, when I fell pregnant with Alfie I was obviously delighted, but extremely anxious.
 The CONI scheme was a tremendous support.
 I couldn’t have coped without it.”

-Supporting CONI families during the Coronavirus (COVID-19) outbreak
+Supporting CONI families during coronavirus (COVID-19) and beyond

-During the (COVID-19) outbreak we appreciate that supporting families on the CONI programme in the usual way will prove difficult.
+We appreciate that supporting families on the CONI programme in the usual way may still prove challenging.
 We advise that health professionals should follow their current local guidance with regard to providing face-to-face contact with families on the CONI programme.
 Please click here for more detailed information.

 CONI is currently available in many areas in England, Wales, Northern Ireland.
-For further details contact The Lullaby Trust 0808 802 6869 or email email@example.com
+For more information, please email email@example.com.